dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_processing.md

 ```

 You can find an example custom processing rule under `config/log-processing-rules.yaml` used to process [VPC DNS Query logs](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver-query-logs.html) from AWS.

+## Alternate IJSON parsing backend

+The `dynatrace-aws-s3-log-forwarder` uses the [ijson](https://pypi.org/project/ijson/) library to parse JSON logs.
+By default, it uses the fastest backend (yajl2_c).
+To switch to other backend for testing purposes set the environment variable `IJSON_BACKEND` to available [ijson backend](https://github.com/ICRAR/ijson?tab=readme-ov-file#backends) on the Lambda function configuration.